 Online Commonwealth Scholarships: Global Health

-The scholarship includes full tuition fee and resources to enhance student participation, access and research skills.
-This includes participation in a summer school; contribution towards student costs of internet access & printing (journal articles, etc); and a contribution to MSc project costs (materials, travel, etc).
+The scholarship includes full tuition fee and resources to enhance student participation, access and research skills, including participation in our Global Health Academy summer school.

 The scholarships will be awarded to a candidate who is accepted for admission on to an eligible programme and who is a citizen of and resident in one of the following developing Commonwealth countries: